DucAnhIT03/movie-ticket-booking/README.md

 npm run start:dev
 ```

-The app will connect to MySQL if the MySQL env variables are present; otherwise it uses `dev.sqlite`.
+The app will connect to MySQL if the MySQL env variables are present